lamhq/tech-notes/frontend/cypress/1-overview.md

 - Integration tests
 - Unit tests

-Cypress is most often compared to **Selenium**; however Cypress is both fundamentally and architecturally different.
-Cypress is not constrained by the same restrictions as Selenium.
+Cypress can test anything that runs in a browser.

 ## Features

-- Time Travel
+- Time Travel: Cypress takes snapshots as your tests run
-- Debuggability
-- Automatic Waiting
+- Debuggability: readable errors and stack traces make debugging lightning fast.
+- Automatic Waiting: Cypress automatically waits for commands and assertions before moving on.
-- Spies, Stubs, and Clocks
+- Spies, Stubs, and Clocks: control the behavior of functions, server responses, or timers.
-- Network Traffic Control:
+- Network Traffic Control: stub, and test edge cases without involving your server.
-- Consistent Results
+- Consistent Results: consistent and reliable tests that are flake-free.
-- Screenshots and Videos
+- Screenshots and Videos: View screenshots taken automatically on failure, or videos of your entire test suite when run from the CLI.
-- Cross Browser Testing:
+- Cross Browser Testing
-- Smart Orchestration
+- Smart Orchestration: easily parallelize your test suite, rerun failed specs.
-- Flake Detection
+- Flake Detection: Discover and diagnose unreliable tests

-## Example app
+## Example

-You'll often wonder if you're using best practices or scalable strategies.

-To guide the way, the Cypress team has created the Real World App (RWA), a full stack example application that demonstrates testing with **Cypress in practical and realistic scenarios**.
+The Cypress team has created the [Real World App (RWA)](https://github.com/cypress-io/cypress-realworld-app), a full stack example application that demonstrates testing with Cypress in practical and realistic scenarios.